 Author Contributions: F.A.-A. conceived and designed the research; performed literature review, managed the field data collection processes; analysed the data; and wrote the paper.
 C.I.S. designed and shaped the research as well as analysing supporting literature, writing and reviewing the paper to finalize it.
 L.B. contributed to the research design and provided the Ex-Ante Carbon Balance Tool as well as supporting the estimation and analysis of Greenhouse Gas Emission resulting from farming activities.
-R.A. contributed to the research design and processes, as well as reviewing the paper.
+R.A. contributed to the research design and the data collection tools and processes, as well as reviewing the paper.